jhpce-jhu/jhpce_mkdocs/docs/help/glossary-manual.md

 **Absolute path**
 : A *path* which starts with a forward slash.
 Your shell (such as *bash*) interprets this location as starting with the root of the *file systems* on a *computer*.
 See also: *relative path*

+**ACE**
+: Access Control Entry.
+A component of an ACL.
+See [our ACL document](../files/acl.md).

+**ACL**
+: Access Control List.
+A collection of ACEs associated with a file or directory.
+Used to extend the normal UNIX permission scheme.
+See [our ACL document](../files/acl.md).

 **bash**
 : An example of a shell, which are programs which accept and process commands entered via text with a certain syntax, or set of rules.
 (Wikipedia [page](https://en.wikipedia.org/wiki/Bash_(Unix_shell)))